Glossary of Terms Commonly Used in Court

 Bail - The release of a person from legal custody by a written agreement that he shall appear at the time and place designated and submit himself to the jurisdiction of the court and observe the requirements set forth in the recognizance.

-Bail forfeiture - Order by the court that the surety pay to the court the amount of security pledged for failure of an accused to comply with the requirements of the bond.
+Bail Forfeiture - Order by the court that the surety pays to the court the amount of security pledged for failure of an accused to comply with the requirements of the bond.
 The court in turn pays the funds to the jurisdiction whose laws were violated.

 Bond - A certificate or evidence of a debt with a sum fixed as a penalty, which contains a written agreement binding the parties to pay the debt, conditioned, however, that the payment of the penalty may be avoided by the performance of certain acts by one or more of the parties.